 The methods in this guide are some of the same ones used by professional tank builders.
 First, the tank and panels are taped and prepped.
 After that, the baffles are bolstered into position.
 This is usually done with clamps on the edge of the tank holding small blocks of wood.
 Next, silicone is injected into the gaps.
 After smoothing, the result is a continuous bubble-free seam.
 Applying the silicone in one quick process prevents it from “skinning over.”
 This is when the outer layer begins the curing process and begins to toughen.

 Professionals all have their own tricks of the trade, but this guide gives an outline of a way to copy them.
-It is not the only way to do it, but it results in far less air bubbles than other methods I have tried.
+It is not the only way to do it, but it results in far less air bubbles in the seams than other methods I have tried.

 Once you have planned out your sump and know the rough dimensions, you will want to come up with your final dimensions for each piece.